A.17 – The Gini Coefficient

 1. The Lorenz Curve

 The Gini coefficient compares the Lorenz curve of a ranked empirical distribution with the line of perfect equality.
 This line assumes that each observation has the same contribution to the total summation of the values of all the observations.
-The Gini coefficient ranges between 0, where there is no concentration (perfect equality), and 1 where there is the total concentration (perfect inequality).
+The Gini coefficient ranges between 0, where there is no concentration (perfect equality), and 1 where there is total concentration (perfect inequality).

 2. Index of Dissimilarity (ID)